Public Participation in Zoning

 District 4 Community Zoning Meetings: Each month, District Commissioner Monique Sheffield and Planning Commissioner Galt Porter plan to hold a community meeting about upcoming zoning applications.
 Recent meetings have been virtual and held on the 4th Wednesday of each month at 7pm.

 Public Hearings: Final decisions are made by the Board of Commissioners, after the Planning Commission makes a recommendation to the Board of Commissioners.
 Each holds a monthly hearing (except in January).

 - Planning Commission – first Tuesday of each month

 - Board of Commissioners – third Tuesday of each month

 Use the link above to double check the hearing dates on the application (which can change due to holidays).
 All hearings begin at 9am on the second floor of 100 Cherokee St, Marietta.
 You can use the link above to view the agenda for each meeting, but cases can be heard at any time during the hearing.

 Written Comments are important!
 Send emails to both the Planning Commission and the Board of Commissioners at least Thursday before the hearing.

-Planning Commission members: Galt Porter, Fred Beloin, Deborah Dance, Stephen Vault and Tony Waybright.
+Planning Commission members: Michael Hughes, Fred Beloin, Deborah Dance, Stephen Vault and Tony Waybright.